 Being mindful .... of the mind body connection

 So why is it good practice to be mindful?
-A positive mindset like this creates a positive physical change in the body.
+A positive mindset like this creates a positive physical change in the body and is effective at reducing injury.
 This is because our minds and body are always connected; our posture and how we stand is often an outwardly reflection of our thoughts and emotions.
-By purposefully moving our bodies into yoga postures, we can utilise this mind body connection to affect our emotions.
-Performing 'chest opening' movements for example, can be confidence building and create an uplifting emotional state.
+By purposefully and mindfully moving our bodies through specific chest openers, we can utilise this mind body connection to affect our emotions and create an uplifting emotional state.

-My classes are a dance conditioning class with the addition of specialised yoga instruction.
-This offers a '2 for 1' scenario ... training the body whilst simultaneously having positive effects on the mind.
+My classes are a dance conditioning class with the addition of specialised mindfulness instruction.
+This offers a '2 for 1' scenario ...conditioning the body whilst simultaneously having positive effects on the mind.

-Theoretical concepts are covered with a brief anatomy overview so students understand the 'why' of safe dance and strength/mobility exercises (e.g. sacroiliac joint, ligaments of the hip, fascia, spinal column).
+Theoretical concepts are covered with a brief anatomy overview so students understand the benefits/importance of practicing mindfulness and the 'why' of safe dance (in terms of strength/mobility exercises).
 Once the practical aspect of the class starts, the beginning and end of the session see students spend a few minutes in calming postures that access the 'rest and digest' parasympathetic nervous system.
-Props such as yoga mats and blocks may be used.
-Similarly during the class, specific 'chest openers' are performed in the physical body to enhance the emotional state and utilise the mind body connection.
-Such postures along with a few additional cues breath cues during stretches and flow sequences, allow students to work towards 'mindfulness'.
+Props such as yoga mats and blocks may be used to provide an individualised approach and most importantly, maintain safe dance principles.
+Similarly during the class, specific 'chest openers' are performed to enhance the emotional state and utilise the mind body connection.
+Such postures along with additional breath cues during stretches and flow sequences allow students to work towards 'mindfulness' whilst simultaneously developing strength.